bucs445fall2025/project-virtualenvironment/sprints/ch8_sprint/sprint.md

 ### User Story

-N/A
+N/A - Using Technical Flex, however the Undo/Redo is related to the "simple_art" user story, and the export art requirement is related to the "save_artwork" user story.

 ### Sprint Requirements Attempted

-We attempted to do the Undo/Redo Requirement and the Allow User to Export images requirement, however, we were not able to complete these requirements and will be using a technical flex.
+We attempted to do the Undo/Redo Requirement and the allow User to export images requirement, however, we were not able to complete these requirements and will be using a technical flex.

 ### Completed Requirements